J-1 Visa Food Supervisor Jobs

 Does a J-1 Food Supervisor placement affect my ability to return to the United States later?

 It can.
-If your J-1 program is financed by your home-country government or a recognized international organization, you may be subject to the two-year home residency requirement under INA Section 212(e), which requires you to return home for two years before applying for certain U.S. visas including H-1B or a green card.
+If your J-1 program is financed by your home-country government or a recognized international organization, you may be subject to the two-year home residency requirement under INA Section 212(e), which requires you to return home for two years before applying for certain U.S. visas including H-1B visa or a green card.
 Confirm your funding source with your designated sponsor before accepting any offer.